 With a multitude of insurance options and providers available, it is often difficult to select the right insurance product that meets the needs of your business.
 Further, the requirements for business requirements may vary from small to medium to large enterprises.
 In the prevailing scenario, insurance brokers perform the critical function of understanding a company’s business and recommending the best business insurance plans.
 Companies lean on such insurance broker agencies to help secure the right and cost-effective insurance solutions for their business in compliance with statutory guidelines.
 Companies must ensure they evaluate the key competencies of insurance brokers before selecting them to recommend business insurance.

-For an insurance broking company, key competencies for acquiring and retaining business customers include underwriting or assessing risks, claims processing, consulting with third-party industry experts and providing customer support to name a few.
+For an insurance broking company, key competencies for acquiring and retaining business customers include The process by which an insurer determines whether or not to accept an insurance application and on what basis/terms it More or assessing risks, claims processing, consulting with third-party industry experts and providing customer support to name a few.
 Such insurance companies are well placed to serve businesses in need of insurance.
-They help recommend insurance products and provide after-sales support in the event of the insurance policy being exercised.
+They help recommend insurance products and provide after-sales support in the event of the insurance The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More being exercised.
 Some of these core competencies are discussed below.

 Ability to assess risks

 In order to decide the cover a business requires, insurance companies must possess the ability to evaluate the risks associated with the business.
 As part of risk evaluation, insurance companies evaluate the probability of an event such as natural disasters like fire or workers accidents or legal suits, occurring and recommend adequate insurance.
 The process is commonly referred to as The process by which an insurer determines whether or not to accept an insurance application and on what basis/terms it More.